bufbuild/protobuf-conformance/javascript/README.md

 supported.
 These TextFormat tests are run as a separate run by the conformance runner, so this is why each invocation of the runner seems to run twice.

-### ProtobufJS
+### protobuf.js

-For ProtobufJS conformance tests, we use the same expected failure lists as Protobuf-ES does in its list for environments without `BigInt` support.
-While ProtobufJS does claim to support `BigInt` by [simply installing](https://github.com/protobufjs/protobuf.js#compatibility) the `long` library alongside ProtobufJS, it still does not seem to pass the `BigInt` related tests.
+For protobuf.js conformance tests, we use the same expected failure lists as Protobuf-ES does in its list for environments without `BigInt` support.
+While protobuf.js does claim to support `BigInt` by [simply installing](https://github.com/protobufjs/protobuf.js#compatibility) the `long` library alongside protobuf.js, it still does not seem to pass the `BigInt` related tests.
 However, in the interest of fairness, we mark these as expected to fail as Protobuf-ES does.

 We also mark the same TextFormat tests as expected failures.